Android 11 version update: Check out Android 11 Release Date, Features, eligible Android 11 phones list & Android 11 Developer Previews.

 The Android 11 version will be rolled out later in 2020 and it will be intermediate update mostly bug fix.

 Android 11 Features

-Adjustments to Biometrics Settings – BiometricPrompt now supports three authenticator types with different levels of granularity — strong, weak, and device credential.
-Decoupled the BiometricPrompt flow from the app’s Activity lifecycle to make it easier to integrate with various app architectures, and to improve the transaction UI.
+Adjustments to Biometrics Settings – BiometricPrompt now supports 3 different authenticator types with different levels of granularity — weak, strong and device credential.
+Decoupled the BiometricPrompt flow from the app’s Activity lifecycle to make it easier to integrate with various app architectures, and to improve the transaction User Interface.
 All apps using biometric auth should move to the BiometricPrompt APIs, which are also available in AndroidX for compatibility with earlier versions of Android.

 Insert images into notification replies – if your app supports image copy/paste, you can now let users insert assets directly into notification inline replies to enable richer communication as well as in the app itself.